Selling A South Carolina Inherited Property

 State Tax Laws

-- Capital Gains Tax on Inherited Property
+Capital Gains Tax on Inherited Property

-- Estate Taxes
+Estate Taxes

-An estate tax is a tax paid directly out of the estate to the state before anyone is able to inherit it.
-Worried that you might get a huge hit taken from the estate?
-Don’t worry!
-The estate tax has a minimum threshold which in 2023 was $12.92 million for individuals.
+The estate tax has a minimum limit.
+In 2024, this limit is $12.92 million for each person.
 This means that the government is not able to charge you an estate tax unless your total taxable estate is worth $12,920,001.
 The remainder is passed on estate tax-free.
-Despite having such a high threshold, each year more states repeal their estate tax laws, losing out on millions of dollars of revenue.

-- Inheritance Taxes
+Inheritance Taxes

 Related Articles